Burlington PD releases names, 911 call in deadly officer-involved shooting

-BURLINGTON, NC (WTVD) --The investigation into an officer-involved shooting where Burlington police officers shot and killed a man who was holding a machete continued Tuesday, with names of the officers being released, but not the identity of the suspect.
+BURLINGTON, NC (WTVD) --The investigation into an officer-involved shooting where Burlington police officers shot and killed a man who was holding a machete remains ongoing, but police have released the names of the officers involved and the suspect who was fatally shot.

 Stay on top of breaking news stories with the ABC11 News App